-As Dr. Paul Saladino author of, “The Carnivore Code”, said to 180 Nutrition YouTube Channel, “The most profound benefits for this way of eating are autoimmune and immunologic.
-And a lot of people get into different ways of eating because they’re looking for weight loss.
+As Dr. Paul Saladino, author of “The Carnivore Code,” said to the 180 Nutrition YouTube Channel, “The most profound benefits for this way of eating are autoimmune and immunologic.
+And many people get into different ways of eating because they’re looking for weight loss.
 But as a physician, through the training and psychiatry, I see a lot of psychiatric disease as autoimmune.”

 “Mainstream Western medicine doesn’t necessarily formulate psychiatric disease that way, but I think there is emerging evidence that overwhelmingly that is the case for psychiatric disease, whether it’s depression or anxiety.
 It’s autoimmune.”

-Therefore, whatever diet camp you might be in, investigating why this diet seems to help people could provide some useful information that you may apply to your own diet.
+Therefore, whatever diet camp you might be in, investigating why this diet seems to help people could provide some helpful information that you may apply to your own diet.

 Does this sound like something you would like to try?

-If you are new to this idea of an all-meat diet you may just want to sign up for an affordable MeatRX Carnivore Diet coaching session.
+If you are new to this idea of an all-meat diet, you may want to sign up for an affordable MeatRX Carnivore Diet coaching session.
 MeatRx has a large variety of helpful carnivore diet coaches.
-I myself am one as well.
+I am one as well.
 Check out this link to book me or this link to check out the full roster of coaches.

 You can also book Dr. Shawn Baker here.

-We have a huge variety of useful articles on this website as well as a YouTube Chanel.
+We have various helpful articles on this website and a YouTube Chanel.
 These articles here may further help you with what to drink on a carnivore diet: